 Note: Competencies are often acquired and assessed on the job or through a variety of training opportunities.

 CryoNet.
-The core of the WMO Global Cryosphere Watch (GCW) observing network that applies GCW agreed observing practices.
-It comprises sites in cold climate regions, on land or sea, operating a sustained, standardized programme for observing and monitoring as many cryospheric variables as possible.
-CryoNet is being structured in two different categories of observational sites: Basic Sites and Integrated Sites.
-CryoNet sites contain one or more CryoNet stations: Primary Stations and Baseline Stations.Cryosphere.
+The core component of the WMO Global Cryosphere Watch (GCW) surface observing network.

+Cryosphere.
 A component of the Earth system that includes solid precipitation, snow cover, sea ice, lake and river ice, glaciers, ice caps, ice sheets, permafrost and seasonally frozen ground.

 Note: While elements of the cryosphere are often defined as containing frozen water, permafrost can be “dry”.
 The GCW definition includes elements of the cryosphere that occur on or beneath the Earth’s surface, or that are measured at the surface in the case of solid precipitation.
 It, therefore, excludes ice clouds.